-The Severance Plan has an initial three-year irrevocable term through July 31, 2012, and automatically renews for successive one-year periods thereafter.
+The Severance Plan had an irrevocable term through July 31, 2013, and automatically renews for successive one-year periods.
 The Plan will automatically renew for two years upon a Change in Control.

-In the event of a Qualifying Termination, Mr. Jones will receive 24 months of continuation of pay, as will Mr. Rajendra following his promotion to Chief Executive Officer effective on January 1, 2013.
+In the event of a Qualifying Termination, Messrs.
+Rajendra and Jones will receive 24 months of continuation of pay.
 Messrs.
 Kita, Stern, and Petrarca will receive continuation of pay for 18 months.
 The continuation of pay will be equal to the executive's annual salary and target bonus during the year of termination.
-Each named executive officer will also receive within 2 1⁄2 months after the end of the year in which the termination occurred a lump-sum payment of the actual bonus based on performance that would have been payable for the year of termination adjusted on a pro-rata basis based on days employed during the bonus plan year.
+Each named executive officer will also receive within 2 /2 months after the end of the year in which the termination occurred a lump-sum payment of the actual bonus based on performance that would have been payable for the year of termination adjusted on a pro-rata basis based on days employed during the bonus plan year.
 Each named executive officer will also receive medical benefit continuation and outplacement (capped at 25% of the executive's annual base salary) through the Severance Period (the period during which the executive receives salary continuation).

-Upon a Qualifying Termination without a Change in Control, long-term incentive awards are treated as follows: (i) any unvested or unearned long-term incentive awards that were granted during the calendar year of the termination date will be forfeited; (ii) unvested stock options become vested on a pro-rata basis; (iii) unvested shares of restricted stock and unvested restricted stock units that vest solely on the passage of time that were granted in any calendar year before the termination become vested on a pro rata basis; and (iv) unearned performance shares and performance units, and unearned shares of restricted stock and restricted stock units that vest based on the achievement of performance goals, will be paid at the end of the actual performance period on a pro-rata basis based on actual performance.
+Upon a Qualifying Termination without a Change in Control, long-term incentive awards are treated as follows: (i) any unvested or unearned long-term incentive awards that were granted during the calendar year of the termination date will be forfeited; (ii) unvested stock options become vested on a pro-rata basis; (iii) unvested shares of restricted stock and unvested restricted stock units that vest solely on the passage of time that were granted in any calendar year before the termination become vested on a pro-rata basis; and (iv) unearned performance shares and performance units, and unearned shares of restricted stock and restricted stock units that vest goals, will be paid at the end of the actual performance period on a pro-rata basis based on actual performance.

 Upon a Qualifying Termination within two years following a Change in Control, the named executive officers will be eligible for an enhanced benefit.
-The named executive officers, other than Mr. Jones and, effective January 1, 2013, Mr. Rajendra will receive a lump-sum severance payment equal to 15 months of base salary and target bonus, and a lump-sum payment equal to 9 months of base pay and target bonus in consideration for the noncompete provisions.
-Mr. Jones and, effective January 1, 2013, Mr. Rajendra will receive a lump-sum payment equal to 24 months of base salary and target bonus, and a lump sum payment equal to 12 months of base pay and target bonus in consideration for the noncompete provisions.
+The named executive officers, other than Messrs.
+Rajendra and Jones will receive a lump-sum severance payment equal to 15 months of base salary and target bonus, and a lump-sum payment equal to 9 months of base pay and target bonus in consideration for the noncompete provisions.
+Mr. Rajendra and Mr. Jones will receive a lump-sum payment equal to 24 months of base salary and target bonus, and a lump-sum payment equal to 12 months of base pay and target bonus, and a lump-sum payment equal to 12 months of base pay and target bonus in consideration for the noncompete provisions.
 Each named executive officer will also receive a lump-sum payment of the target bonus that would have been payable for the year of termination adjusted on a pro-rata basis based on days employed during the bonus plan year.
 The named executive officers also will be eligible to receive continued medical and outplacement benefits during the Severance Period.